Secondary Standardized Testing Guide

 Why do students wait until junior year to take the SAT and ACT?

 Why wait until junior year for the official SAT and ACT?
-Many of the math concepts on these tests will not be reviewed until fall of a student’s junior year!
+Many of the math concepts on these tests will not be reviewed until fall of a student’s junior year.
+Also, sometimes, students “psych themselves out” for later tests if they start on the official test too early.

 HLS teacher explains whiteboard contents to class of students